Personal vs. Staff Blogging: Choosing the Best Path

 Pros

 As a staff blogger, you already have a fully functional website to write for.
-There’s no need for you to worry about blog design, marketing, ads, and the like; just come up with fresh, original, and engaging content for the blog’s existing readers, and you’re good to go.
+There’s no need to worry about blog design, marketing, ads, or similar tasks.
+Your focus is on creating fresh, original, and engaging content for the blog’s existing readers.

-If the blog you’re writing for already has a large following, you can use your staff blogging position to expose your work to others.
-Provided your work is good enough, there may be at least one among the blog’s tens of thousands of followers who’s interested in your blogging services.
+If the blog you’re writing for already has a large following, you can use your position to expose your work to a wider audience.
+If your work is high-quality, there may be readers interested in your blogging services.

 Cons

-On the other hand, the type of content you can churn out is restricted by the blog’s niche, voice, and writing guidelines.
-If you’re writing for a blog with a fun, playful voice, you can’t be too stiff and formal with your style.
-Likewise, a tech blog has no space for fashion articles, unless we’re talking about apps that help you find the right dress size, for instance.
+On the flip side, the type of content you can create is restricted by the blog’s niche, voice, and writing guidelines.
+For instance, if you’re writing for a blog with a fun, playful voice, your style can’t be too stiff and formal.
+Similarly, a tech blog has no space for fashion articles, unless they relate to tech, like apps that help you find the right dress size.

 There’s also the accountability factor to consider.
-Everything you produce is a reflection on the blog owner, so if your post is “bad” in any way, it’s a disservice not just to the blog’s readers, but also to the one who gave you the staff blogging position in the first place.
+Everything you write reflects on the blog owner, so if your post is subpar in any way, it’s a disservice not just to the readers but also to the person who gave you the job.

 The Decision is Yours

-Whether you want to build a blog from the ground up, write for someone else’s blog, or do both, rest assured that all of them are legitimate ways to carve your own space in the blogosphere.
-Just make sure that anything you do is aligned with a clear vision of the kind of blogger you wish to become, and that blogging is really something you want to do for a living.
+Whether you want to build a blog from the ground up, write for someone else’s blog, or do both, rest assured that all are legitimate ways to carve your space in the blogosphere.
+Just ensure that whatever you do is aligned with a clear vision of the kind of blogger you want to be and that blogging is something you genuinely want to do for a living.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail